- Written by Dr.Mehmet Demircioglu

 White or yellow residue is not always infection

-Patients often panic when scabs come away with small hairs attached.
-That does not always mean graft loss.
-I explain that separately in my article on scabs coming off after a hair transplant.
-But if scabs are wet underneath, painful, smell bad, or are surrounded by worsening redness, the question is no longer only graft security.
+Scabs can also come away with small hairs attached, and that does not always mean a graft was lost.
+When you are worried about scabs coming off after a hair transplant, look for bleeding, tissue attached to the hair, an open spot, or worsening skin changes.
+If scabs are wet underneath, painful, smell bad, or surrounded by worsening redness, the issue is no longer only hair transplant graft security.
 It becomes a wound healing question.

 The recipient area often needs the clinic’s washing routine more than it needs extra products.
 Gentle washing helps soften and remove crusts at the right stage.
 Technique matters.
 Too much pressure can irritate the skin.
 Too little cleaning can leave thick crusts longer than advised.